[Cut to the Crown Prince's quarters in the palace. The Crown Prince

 Li Liang: Poem?
 What poem?
 [He walks on ahead and Xiaoqian has to scramble

 to catch up.
-She turns her foot on a rock in the road and lets out a cry as
+She turns her foot on a rock in the road and lets out

 she falls.
-Li Liang whirls around and catches her in his arms to keep her
+Li Liang whirls around and catches her in his arms to keep

 from falling.
 He sheepishly lets go of her quickly when she is standing